Billionaire Profile

 In-Depth Profile

-Laurence Douglas Fink was born on November 2, 1952, in Van Nuys, California, to a Jewish family.
+Larry Fink was born on November 2, 1952, in Van Nuys, California, to a Jewish family.
 His mother was an English professor, and his father owned a shoe store.
-Fink earned a Bachelor of Arts in Political Science from UCLA in 1974, followed by an MBA in real estate from the UCLA Anderson School of Management in 1976.
+He earned a BA in political science from UCLA in 1974 and an MBA in real estate from the UCLA Anderson School of Management in 1976.

 Rise to Success